unimarkup/specification/Middleend_Reference.md

 - `id` ...--not null text-- The ID of the footnote
 - `content` ...--text-- The content of the footnote
 - `fallback-content` ...--text-- The content of the footnote that is used if `content` is empty, which can happen in multi-language context

 The primary key for this table is the `id` field.

-## Endnote table

-The endnote table stores all endnotes that are defined for the Unimarkup document.

-The table consists of the following columns:

-- `id` ...--not null text-- The ID of the endnote
-- `content` ...--text-- The content of the endnote
-- `fallback-content` ...--text-- The content of the endnote that is used if `content` is empty, which can happen in multi-language context

-The primary key for this table is the `id` field.